 Wondering how a 529 plan can help you save for your child's future?
 First, you need to know the basics.

-A 529 plan is a type of investment account you can use to save for higher education.
+A 529 plan is a type of investment account you can use to save for qualified education expenses.
 529 plans are usually sponsored by states.

 Where does the name come from?